stacybrock/aws-me/README.md

         └── aws_secret_access_key
 ```

 Alternatively, you can retrieve AWS credentials stored in the default `$HOME/.aws/credentials` file.
-To enable this, create an empty file called `.use-credentials-file` in the same dir as this script.
+To enable this, set an `USE_AWS_CREDENTIALS_FILE` environment variable to `True`.

 This script has only been tested in Bash 5.0.x on Mac OS.

 ## Usage

 ```
-Usage: aws-me.sh [-u|--unset] [PROFILE]
+Usage: awsme.sh [-u|--unset] [PROFILE]

  -u, --unset  (optional) Unset all AWS-related ENVVARs PROFILE      (optional) Set ENVVARs for PROFILE

+Retrieves credentials stored in a Pass store by default.
+To use an AWS credentials file, set the USE_AWS_CREDENTIALS_FILE environment variable to 'True'.

-If no arguments are given, lists all profiles defined in the credentials file.
+If no arguments are given, lists all profiles defined in the pass store or credentials file.
 ```

 You'll want to run this in conjunction with `source` to make the changes stick in the current shell.